Marknjo/kubernetes-dashboard/README.md

 # Kubernetes Dashboard Setup

-This repository provides a convenient bash script to streamline the setup and management of your Kubernetes dashboard.
-It handles user creation, token generation, and even starts the dashboard for you.
+This repo provides a bash script that simplifies the deployment and management of the Kubernetes Dashboard.
+With this script, you can easily start, stop, and check the running status of the Dashboard, as well as access it from your browser.
+The script also handles the creation of an admin service account and cluster role binding, as well as the generation of a bearer token for authentication.
+The repo will help you to quickly set up and use the Kubernetes Dashboard without manually applying YAML manifests or configuring RBAC permissions.
 ## Usage

 - **Kubernetes**: Ensure you have a Kubernetes cluster running locally.